terraframe/common-geo-registry-specification/1.0/geospatial-widget-interface/README.md

 - Set the map center when the map loads
 - Remove the map center if already added
 - Generate a map center from bounds

+The following is example code for how to create a Mapbox style with Kujaku configs

 ```java
         // mapboxStyle is a JSONObject of the Mapbox style